anna-stacey/Nlab/glossing_guidelines.md

 - the diminuitive (\<DIM\>)
 - the inchoative *ʔ* (not *ə́p*) (\<INCH\>)
 - the plural (\<PL\>)

-Plus the following, which can be either infixes *or* suffixes depending on the characteristics of the stem (T&T 1992:88-89, 99, 111):
+...plus the following, which can be either infixes *or* suffixes depending on the characteristics of the stem (T&T 1992:88-89, 99, 111):
 - the characteristic (~CHR)
 - the out-of-control (~OOC)
 - the proportional (~PRP)